What is your invention?

-- For an invention to be patented, an idea must be reduced to practice so as to have some tangible form, not just an abstract concept.
+- For an invention to be patented, an idea must have some tangible form, not just an abstract concept.
 The invention will provide a solution to a problem.
-In order to obtain protection for the invention, the invention must be new and not obvious such that it has never been done before.
+In order to obtain protection for the invention, the invention must be new and not obvious.

 have extensive experience in guiding inventors through the patent process.

 Please contact us here for more information on how you can get started